grodansparadis/vscp-espnow/README.md

 Hold down the init key for more then four seconds to restore factory defaults.
 When the status led blinks fast the node will set factory defaults and you will need to add wifi credentials to the device using BLE as described above.
 It may be good to backup settings in the web interface before you do this.

 ### OTA
 You starts a firmware upgrade OTA using the web interface.
-Yuou can update from a web server or from a file on your computer.
+You can update from a web server or from a file on your computer.
 You can also upgrade a remote alpha/gamma node using this interface.

 ### Set up beta node(s)